Rocksolid Light

 Welcome to novaBBS (click a section below)

-mail files register nodelist faq login
+mail files register newsreader groups login

-computers / comp.compression / Re: Typical set vs. smallest delta-sufficient subset
+devel / comp.compression / Re: Typical set vs. smallest delta-sufficient subset

 SubjectAuthor